hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to figure out the Azure storage location](/img/figure-out-storage-location.png)

 3. Moving forward, I composed the cloud protection store at the storage location using values from the previous both API responses.
 For this API execution, I created a request JSON body structure for `POST /backup-recovery/v1beta1/protection-stores` that contains some of the key-pair values from the previous API response.
-The below figure shows that JSON body structure to compose the cloud protection store that was connected to the HPE StoreOnce.
+The below figure shows that the creation of protection stores using the JSON body structure to compose the cloud protection store that was connected to the HPE StoreOnce.

+> The below REST API will be executed asynchronously, and I recognized from the Response status that this API was properly executed as shown by the `Status 0x202 Accepted`.
+From the Headers' location field part of the response body, I copy the task Id and stored that into variable {{TaskId}} so that I can track the completion of this REST API.

 ![API composing the protection store](/img/api-compose-protection-store.png)